NASA-AMMOS/aerie-ui/docs/DEPLOYMENT.md

 This document describes how to deploy aerie-ui via Docker.
 All of these instructions should be carried out on the machine you are deploying to.

+## Dependencies

+The deployment of Aerie UI depends on two other containers on the same Docker network in order to work properly.

+1. Apollo (API gateway server)
+2. Postgres

+See the Aerie [docker-compose.yml](https://github.jpl.nasa.gov/Aerie/aerie/blob/develop/scripts/docker-compose-aerie/docker-compose.yml) file for examples on how to deploy these required containers.

 ## Docker Artifactory

 These commands pull the [release-0.6.4](https://artifactory.jpl.nasa.gov/artifactory/webapp/#/artifacts/browse/tree/General/docker-release-local/gov/nasa/jpl/aerie/aerie-ui/release-0.6.4) Docker image from Artifactory and start a container from that image.